 In a way, people whose lives are numbered are quite lucky.
 Lucky, because, at least they have even the slightest idea of what’s gonna happen to them.
 It’s their choice whether to start living life to the fullest or to lock themselves in their rooms and shut the world out until their time’s up.
 I know, we can’t always rely on science, doctors can be wrong any time.
 Even if a doctor says you only have 2 months to live, there’s still a possibility that you could last for 2 more years or just 2 days.
 Another extreme truth is that we don’t know when exactly we are going to die.
 Even those sick people, they know they are very weak and they feel that they won’t last long but they can’t say “Okay, I’m outta here by Friday at 4:15 PM”.

-But what if we are given that chance to know when our time here on earth will be over…what would we do or would not do?
-I think most of us have that great faith that there would be tomorrow because we still prepare for tomorrow’s task, tomorrow’s meal and other stuff.
+But what if we are given that chance to know when our time here on earth will be over?
+What would we do or would not do?
+I think most of us have that great faith that there would be tomorrow because we still prepare for tomorrow’s task, tomorrow’s meal and other things in the future.
 But what if we can actually mark the day that we’ll leave this temporary home?
 What are the things that you would want to do until that day comes?

-I’m fond of making lists – from short and long term goals, realistic and crazy dreams, stuff that makes me twirl or melt…everything.
+I’m fond of making lists – from short and long term goals, realistic and crazy dreams, things that make me twirl or melt…everything!
 And as I age, I go back to these lists and assess myself.
-At times I cross out things that I have already accomplished or fears that I overcame.
+At times I cross out things that I have already accomplished or fears that I got over with.
 Maybe making death wishes could just be one of my posts here in my blog, but I have this tiny hope that this could help bring peace to whoever cares about me if ever I leave this world with or without further notice.
-I don’t REALLY have to do them ALL, but doing even some of them would bring me that peace and joy that I might carry to the other side of this world, or when I walk into the ‘light’.
+I don’t REALLY have to do them ALL, but doing even some of them would bring me that peace and joy that I might carry to the other side of this world...you know...when I walk into the ‘light’.

 I wanna make an impact on people’s lives.
 I feel this sense of accomplishment every time I help someone.
 I try to start with people around me but hopefully one day I could fulfill my not-so-impossible dream of going to an orphanage and donating my time or money or whatever skills I have to the unfortunate kids.

 I bet most of you are familiar with the 7 Wonders of the World, yeah?
-Well I used to see them in my text books when I was a kid and I’m lucky to live in a time when these 7 wonders get to be chosen by normal people via text votes.
-Well, I just wanna see these 7 Wonders, maybe not all but as many as I possibly can.
+Well I used to see them in my text books when I was a kid and I’m lucky to live in a time when these 7 Wonders are chosen by normal people via text votes.
+Well, I just wanna see these 7 Wonders, maybe not all but as much as I possibly can.
 Or even just one, that’d be enough!
-I wouldn’t know how to strike a conversation with God once I finally see Him for real…so I’m hoping that talking about His greatest creations MIGHT be a good ice breaker.
+I wouldn’t know how to strike a conversation with the Higher Power once I finally see Him for real, so, I’m hoping that talking about His greatest creations MIGHT be a good ice breaker.
 What do you think?